-Top it off: If the level of soil has dropped, add fresh planting mix also known as potting soil.
+If the level of soil in your raised bed has dropped and you plan to garden in the same space, mix in some additional fresh potting mix to regain depth again.
 Ideally, the soil comes to within an inch or so of the rim of the planter or raised bed.
 Use a fork or hand tool to blend the new soil into the old soil.

 Blend new soil into the old soil.

-- Container Booster Mix: Use 3 cups per square foot.
+- No compost readily available at home?
+No problem.
+Try a compost-based amendment like Vermont Compost Container Booster Compost Mix.
+Use 3 cups per square foot.
 This is the secret sauce!
-This potent, all-organic formula includes a complete diet of nutrients and trace elements to keep plants lush and healthy: concentrated plant and manure compost, washed granite, black rock phosphate, and other natural ingredients.
+This potent, all-organic formula includes concentrated plant and manure compost, washed granite, black rock phosphate, and other natural ingredients.